There is one Vendor Fiscal/Employer Agent that operate under section 3504 of the IRS Code:

 - Withhold, file and deposit state income and employment taxes (e.g., SUTA and disability)

 - Collect, verify and process workers' time sheets

 - Prepare and distribute payroll checks to support workers hired by individuals

 - Process and pay non-labor related invoices as approved in the individual's budget

-A Government F/EA also may broker worker's compensation and other insurance, conduct criminal background checks on prospective support workers, assist in verifying support workers' citizenship/legal alien status and generate standardized reports for state/county agencies and individuals, as required.
+A Government F/EA also may assist with worker's compensation and other insurance, conduct criminal background checks on support workers, assist in verifying support workers' citizenship/legal alien status and generate reports for state and county agencies and individuals.

 A Vendor Fiscal/Employer Agent

-Vendor Fiscal/Employer Agent (in accordance with IRS Revenue Procedure 70-6).
-Under the Vendor Fiscal/Employer Agent (F/EA) model, a private or public vendor entity or authority may apply for and be approved by the IRS (under IRS Rev. Proc.
-70-6) to act as an employer agent on behalf of individuals and perform similar tasks as a Government F/EA described earlier.
+The Vendor Fiscal/Employer Agent (F/EA) is a private or public vendor and can apply for and be approved by the IRS to act as an employer agent on behalf of individuals and perform tasks as listed above.
+ACES$ choose to operate as Vendor F/EAs.